-Wood supply shortage led to permanent closure of one B.C. mill in 2020; two other mills re-started in 2021 (Quebec and B.C.) while two are currently idle (South Carolina and Alberta)
+Wood supply shortage led to permanent closure of one B.C. mill in 2020; two other mills re-started in 2021 (Quebec and B.C.) while one is currently in start-up phase (South Carolina) and the other remains idle (Alberta)